Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 The Simple Deform modifier allows easy application of a simple deformation to an object (meshes, lattices, curves, surfaces and texts are supported).

-Using another object, it's possible to define the axis and origin of the deformation, allowing application of very different effects.
+Using another object, it is possible to define the axis and origin of the deformation, allowing application of very different effects.